MatthiasReumann/aqomplice/README.md

-# qompiler
+# aqomplice

-Playground for quantum compilation.
+A wanna-be quantum compiler.